EthereumCommonwealth/DexNS/README.md

 - `owningTime ` is a number of blocks you will own registered Name. (=1 500 000 now)
 - `namePrice ` is amount of Ether that you need to pay to buy Name. (=0 now)
 - `debug ` returns is a contract in debugging mode or not.

+You can register Name and became its owner.
+You will own it until specified block with `endblock` number.
+If no one will calim your name you will continue to be its owner but if Name will be re-registered it will be updated with a new owner and new Name data.